puppetlabs/bolt/pre-docs/bolt_options.md

       - web7.mydomain.edu
 ```

 **Related information**

 [Inventory file](inventory_file.md)

 ### Set a default transport

 To set a default transport protocol, pass it with the command with the `--transport` option.

-Available transports are
+Available transports are:
 - `ssh`
 - `winrm`
 - `local`
 - `docker`
+- `pcp`

 Pass the `--transport` option after the nodes list: